Markus Reitzig: Biography

 For the past two decades, Markus has also been an independent advisor to numerous (inter)national organizations in his area of expertise.
-As of 2023, he has assumed the role as Organization Design Expert and Scientific Advisor to Mercer Germany, working closely with their European transformations group on client projects.
+In 2023 and 2024, he held the role as Organization Design Expert and Scientific Advisor to Mercer Germany, working closely with their European transformations group on client projects.

+Reitzig was born and raised in Germany and has been a German citizen since birth.
+In 2024 he was additionally bestowed Austrian citizenship in the interest of the Republic of Austria in recognition for his prior and to-be-expected contributions to science in the country.